 On the eve of his wedding, Louis XIV resided in a large residence, now partly occupied by the town hall, located on Place Louis XIV.

 His future wife, for her part, spent her last night in a large pink house that can be seen at Quai de l’Infante, near the port.
 The house was for a time a Grévin museum retracing the wedding.

-How to reach Saint Jean de Luz?
+When and how to reach Saint Jean de Luz?

-Attention: the airport is closed at night.
+Beware: the airport is closed at night.

 Saint Jean de Luz station is located in the city centre.

 From the station, you will be in less than 5 minutes Place Louis XIV, the nerve centre of the small town, with all around the Maison Louis XIV, the Maison de l’Infante, the Beach, the pedestrian streets with its shops and good restaurants.